Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

     It is written in BASIC, a close analogue to FORTRAN.

-Software language per se (written in BASIC, in FORTRAN, ...) are normally not software per se, but software tools for implementing a software language (like a C compiler, a Java virtual machine, an Integrated Development Environment like R-Studio, etc.) are.
+Software language (written in BASIC, in FORTRAN, ...) are normally not software per se, but software tools for implementing a software language (like a C compiler, a Java virtual machine, an Integrated Development Environment like R-Studio, etc.) are.

 - Non-named usage of a programming environment.
 Software was produced on the environment (some code was written), but it is implicit, not shared, nor reusable.